Okazari/atom-play-piano/README.md

-# atom-play-piano
+# atom-play-piano package

-In atom piano notes are played as you code...
+Piano notes are played as you code...
 So amazing !